Ham3798/AuthDevice7702/research.md

 ## Option 4: The AuthDevice7702 Model (Hybrid Approach)

+> **Author's Current Approach**: This is the hybrid model I've settled on for now.
+It's designed to tackle the high gas fees of Option 2 while making the session key itself more secure.

 This model combines a ZK-verified WebAuthn signature to start a session with a per-transaction hardware touch to unlock a temporary, AES-encrypted session key.

 | Aspect | Description |